 Looking back, we are amazed that they wanted to spend time with us, considering that during that first year, we could not put two sentences together without taking five minutes to think out how to conjugate the verbs and pronounce the words.
 These friendships would never have happened to beginners like us in a big city like Paris.

 We've moored in Paris almost every summer, either at the beginning or end of our cruising season.
 And one year, we made it to our destination and stayed for over a month.
 Paris has always been a magnet for us, and we love enjoying the city with all the other tourists, but we always wondered what it would be like to spend the whole winter moored in such a beautiful and exciting city.

 In 2005, while we were in the port during the summer, Bruno, le Maître de Port Adjoint, at the Arsenal, finally gave us the okay for a winter stay.

 Paris felt different; the change in our attitude immediately struck us.
 We didn't feel like tourists this time.
 As we chose our favorite stands at the Sunday Bastille outdoor market, picked out our boulangerie, our greengrocer, and our butcher on rue Saint-Antoine, and found a grocery store that would deliver our heavy items directly to our boat, we felt at home.
-We were busy working on projects, going to French classes, meeting people, and making friends.
+We were busy working on projects, attending French classes, meeting people, and making friends.
 Suddenly, we were living in Paris.
 We were grateful to have finally been given a winter mooring at the Arsenal, but like greedy children, we wanted more.